 Increase Employee Engagement With Your HR Portal

-- posting customer testimonials on the intranet
+- Posting customer testimonials on the HR intranet.

-- promoting a company-wide, formal employee recognition program
+- Promoting a company-wide, formal employee recognition program.

-- celebrating the achievements of staff outside work in, say, completing a marathon.
+- Celebrating the achievements of staff outside work in, say, completing a marathon.

-HR Intranet Portals: More Efficient People Focus
+HR Intranet Portals: More Efficient People Focus For Remote Workers